Find Grad Schools

 Find Schools Near

-Position Description Collect, identify, classify, and analyze physical evidence related to criminal investigations.
+Occupation Description Collect, identify, classify, and analyze physical evidence related to criminal investigations.
 Perform tests on weapons or substances, such as fiber, hair, and tissue to determine significance to investigation.
 May testify as expert witnesses on evidence or crime laboratory techniques.
 May serve as specialists in area of expertise, such as ballistics, fingerprinting, handwriting, or biochemistry.

-A Day in the Life of a Forensic Science Technician
+Daily Life Of a Forensic Science Technician

 • Use photographic or video equipment to document evidence or crime scenes.